 The Cinémathèque française

 This is the address of choice for cinephiles!
-Nestled on the edge of the Parc de Bercy, the Cinémathèque française regularly programs retrospectives, previews and special screenings in one of its projection rooms!
+Nestled on the edge of the Parc de Bercy, the Cinémathèque française regularly schedules retrospectives, previews and special screenings in one of its projection rooms!
 The building, designed by Frank O. Ghery, is also home to the Musée Méliès, dedicated to the 7th art and offering a veritable journey through its history.

 📍 Location: 51 rue de Bercy, 75012 Paris